 Macaws are monogamous and bond for life.
-Captive Macaws tend to bond with one person in the family, usually the primary caretaker.
+Captive Macaws tend to bond with one person in the family, usually the primary caretaker, unless specifically trained to bond with the whole family.
 And, without dedicated bird training, they won’t allow handling by other family members without a nip.
 Our good friends re-homed a Scarlet Macaw, Bertha.
-Bertha loves Craig but hates Sue – since Sue is “the other woman.
+Bertha loves Craig but hates Sue – since Sue is “the other woman."
 Craig is an experienced bird lover, so, of course he is cool with Bertha’s jealousy.
 Sue, on the other hand, has to put up with Bertha who can sometimes be a big “B.” Likewise, our mini macaw, Bandit, would threaten anyone in the family but me.
 For those who are dedicated about Macaws training, they can expect a very affectionate and dedicated pet that thrives on their owner’s constant love.

-Lack of consistent and dedicated bird training will lead to serious problems for the large Macaw Parrot.
-You and your family will get tired of tempermental behavior, biting and screaming.
+Lack of consistent and dedicated bird training may lead to serious problems for the large Macaw Parrot.
+You and your family may get tired of temperamental behavior, biting and screaming unless you train your bird otherwise.
 Your parrot will not know how to behave resulting in mental health problems for the parrot and suffering within the family.
 Destructive behaviors such as self-mutilation, biting and excessive screaming can develop and become habits all too quickly.
 Macaws tend to be extremely loud.
 Morning and evening calling screams are to be expected.
 Macaw’s are recommended for the experienced parrot handler who can devote time, energy, finances and training.
 Macaws need a generously sized bird cage and a very durable bird stand.
 Simply due to that beautiful tail, bird cage height is imperative.
 But, life isn’t all about the macaw tail – in your macaw’s mind.
 It needs a long bird cage, too.
 Ideally, an indoor or outdoor aviary will allow the macaw parrot an appropriate amount of exercise.
 We back a large Java Bird Stand up to our large parrot’s open door to encourage as much climbing, movement and sense of freedom as possible.

 Inquisitive, Macaw's and other large parrots will play with their food cups and sometimes even pick them up and toss them!
 Large Macaw's need heavy duty food cups.
 Weighty Ceramic Macaw sized food dishes are a good choice if they fit in your bird cage however, they are hard to find.
 Most modern bird cage manufacturers use easy to replace stainless steel cups for macaw cages.